hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_fabric.html.markdown

 ---
 subcategory: "Recovery Services"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_recovery_services_fabric"
+page_title: "Azure Resource Manager: azurerm_site_recovery_fabric"
-sidebar_current: "docs-azurerm-recovery-services-fabric"
+sidebar_current: "docs-azurerm-site-recovery-replication-fabric"
 description: |-
-    Manages a site recovery services fabric on Azure.
+    Manages a Site Recovery Replication Fabric on Azure.
 ---

-# azurerm_recovery_services_fabric
+# azurerm_site_recovery_fabric

-~> **NOTE:** This resource has been deprecated in favour of the `azurerm_site_recovery_fabric` resource and will be removed in the next major version of the AzureRM Provider.
-The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

-Manages a Azure recovery vault fabric.
+Manages a Azure Site Recovery Replication Fabric within a Recovery Services vault.
+Only Azure fabrics are supported at this time.
+Replication Fabrics serve as a container within an Azure region for other Site Recovery resources such as protection containers, protected items, network mappings.

 ## Example Usage